jcfr/SlicerQuickModelAlign/README.md

 ### Animation

-Note that by default, there is a live animation that goes back and forth between the two models to aid in visualization.
+- Note that by default, there is a live animation that goes back and forth between the two models to aid in visualization.
 To start or stop the animation, press "spacebar" on keyboard

+### Measurement

+- Note that precise measurements of the models can be done via the ruler function (lower-left tab).
+- To delete the measurement, click the 'trash' icon.

 ## Advanced Settings